 Most of these filters are too small for a smoke-sensitive person.
+They need to have carbon cartridges to absorb the smoke particles and the gases.
 More effective models are available from E.L.
 Foust and Aireox.
-We like the Aireox best as it has much lower EMF emissions than the E.L.
+We like the Aireox best as it has lower EMF emissions than the E.L.
 Foust model, but both does the job.

 If the smoke gets too strong, or the fire gets so close it poses a danger, you may have to evacuate.

 The Red Cross may operate a public shelter, but they are ill equipped to accommodate people with MCS.
 Their shelters are usually in a sports facility, such as in a school.
 People sleep on cots in a large room, showers are shared, there will be constant personal care product pollution.
 Electronic gadgets are everywhere.
 Food restrictions cannot be accommodated.

 What people with MCS or EHS have done when they needed to evacuate was either to stay with other people or to go camping.
 Camping can be as simple as sleeping in a car at a campground or in someone's driveway.
 One person who is severely smoke sensitive lives in an area that gets hit with smoke most years.
 When there is a smoke problem he goes camping at least 100 miles (160 km) away.
 He used to sleep in his van, now he has a small camper he detoxed.

 Smoke particles will enter the home and land on floors and horizontal surfaces, attach themselves to walls, etc. When the outside air becomes clean again, the inside can smell of smoke afterwards as these smoke particles offgas.

 To get rid of the smoke particles, use a duster or a cloth to wipe the walls.
 A damp cloth works better.

 Then clean the horizontal surfaces.